Cause and Cure of Eating Disorders

 The question, “What causes and cures eating disorders” has been replaced in the last decade or so by, "What are the variables that contribute to the development of eating disorders and what does recovery look like."
 Treatments for eating disorders vary in efficacy.
 Variability and inconsistencies in research outcomes are more usual than not.
 There is no one size fits all treatment, and standardizing treatment is no longer the goal.
 Relapse rates are high, and many are on board that this is because treatment approaches have not been guided by an understanding of the etiology of each specific eating disorder.

-In order to understand how to treat, understanding what we are treating makes sense.
+In order to understand how to treat eating disorders, understanding what we are treating makes sense.
 Understanding the contributing factors to eating disorders presents many challenges.
-Opposing and competitive opinions and theoretical perspectives in conjunction with discrepancies and inconclusive outcomes in quantitative and qualitative research continue to make it difficult to understanding causation and therefore establish solid treatment protocols.
+Opposing and competitive opinions and theoretical perspectives in conjunction with discrepancies and inconclusive outcomes in quantitative and qualitative research continue to make it difficult to understand causation and therefore establish solid treatment protocols.

-As we progressed from the false assertion that genes cause eating disorders, to there possibly being a genetic link based on a series of potential genes and traits, the field of eating disorders began to explore biologic determinants contributing to causation.
-Significant studies on depression and anxiety as pre-determining factors proved reliable and gave and continue to give reason to be hopeful for patient recovery and in pursuing efficacious treatment protocols.
-(See Kaye, Strober, Fairburn)
+As we progress to the idea of there possibly being a genetic link based on a series of potential genes and traits, the field of eating disorders began to explore biologic determinants contributing to causation.
+Significant studies on depression and anxiety as pre-determining factors proved reliable and continue to give reason to be hopeful for patient recovery and in pursuing efficacious treatment protocols.
+(Kaye, Strober, Fairburn)

 Eating Disorders and Neurobiology

 Research has shown that dysregulation of our brain’s reward and inhibitions systems may contribute to disordered eating.
-When looking at Anorexia Nervosa, when severe food intake occurs, it over activates the inhibition control networks and under activates the reward networks.
+When looking at Anorexia Nervosa (AN), when severe food intake occurs, it over-activates the inhibition control networks and under-activates the reward networks.

 When looking at Bulimia Nervosa (BN), there seems to support for the dysregulation of both inhibition and reward pathways due to the characteristics of bulimia symptoms.
 (Beneath the Surface: The neurobiology of eating disorders. www.eatingdisorderhope.com)

 Many people who read about depression, anxiety and eating disorders are familiar with the term neurotransmitter.
-Neurotransmitters (i.e. Serotonin, Norepinephrine, Dopamine) are chemicals that are released from a nerve cell which thereby transmits an impulse from a nerve cell to another nerve, muscle, organ, or other tissue.
+Neurotransmitters such as serotonin, norepinephrine, are dopamine are chemicals that are released from a nerve cell which thereby transmits an impulse from a nerve cell to another nerve, muscle, organ, or other tissue.
 A neurotransmitter is a messenger of neurologic information from one cell to another. (medicinenet.com)

-With respect to brain function, the Orbital Frontal Cortex signals when to stop eating and the Dorsal Striatum is linked to habitual behavior.
-Research has found, based on brain scans, that people with Anorexia and Bulimia have structural and functional differences in these areas.
-Also, the part of the brain known as the Right Insula, which enables us to process taste as well as body sensations and signals, are altered in people with Anorexia. (eatingdisorderhope.com)
+With respect to brain function, the Orbital Frontal Cortex signals when to stop eating, and the Dorsal Striatum is linked to habitual behavior.
+Research using on brain scanning has found that people with anorexia and bulimia have structural and functional differences in these areas.
+Also, the part of the brain known as the Right Insula, which enables us to process taste as well as body sensations and signals, are altered in people with anorexia. (eatingdisorderhope.com)